OpenLineage/OpenLineage/website/docs/development/developing/spark/built_in_lineage.md

 An extension can contain implementation of `org.apache.spark.sql.sources.RelationProvider` which again does not use any custom nodes within the logical plan, but provides classes to create relations.
-To support this scenarion, `io.openlineage.spark.builtin.scala.v1.LineageDatasetProvider` can be implemented.
+To support this scenario, `io.openlineage.spark.builtin.scala.v1.LineageDatasetProvider` can be implemented.

 ### When extension uses Spark DataSource v2 API